DanielJohnsson87/multiplayer-game/README.md

 - Collisions are working and objects can have different masses & elasticity.
 - Using a Spatial grid to greatly reduce number of collision checks.
 - Every object uses 2D vectors for properties like positions, velocity, acceleration etc.
+- Framerate independence - Movement & physics should now behave pretty much the same no matter what framerate the game is running at.

 ### Worth looking in to